US Education Businesses Should Invest in Digital to Get More Chinese Clients (2020)

 WeChat is an instant messaging mobile app developed by Tencent (Creator of QQ).
 It has more than 1.2 billion active users worldwide in 2020 and China is the main market.
 Thanks to the community characteristic of Wechat, branding via Wechat can quickly create your brand credibility.

 Weibo, with more than 550 million monthly active users, is a micro-blogging platform.
 It is also the largest open social media in China.
-It is very suitable for mass branding because all the content on the platform are free for everyone to see.
+It is very suitable for mass branding because all the content on the platform is free for everyone to see.

-In recent years, the KOL marketing in China is very popular, and Weibo has gathered a lot of KOLs.
+In recent years, KOL marketing in China is very popular, and Weibo has gathered a lot of KOLs.
 Almost every celebrity and influencer that you can name have an account on Weibo.

 If you truly want to get closer to your audience and target market, Wechat and Weibo are a must.
 A university can have its own Official Wechat/Weibo page, just like the above picture shows, using a KOL (key opinion leader), an MIT professor who has more than 87 000 followers.